 - The library offers inter-library loan service to its users for the books and periodicals not available in the library by procuring them from other neighboring universities / institutes.
 This library, in turn also lends its resources to the libraries of other government and academic institutions.
-However, photocopies of articles are sent to the libraries situated anywhere in the country on demand. - The library users are given assistance in locating books.
-The users may fill-in the location books available at the circulation counter and in the serials division, for books / journals needed by them.
-The library staff search for the books / journals reported in the location books and the users are informed accordingly in due course of time.
+However, photocopies of articles are sent to the libraries situated anywhere in the country on demand. - The library users are given assistance in locating misplaced books.
+The users may fillin the location books, available at the circulation counter and in the serials division, for books / journals not found by them.
+The library staff makes a thorough search for the books / journals reported in the location books.
+The users are informed accordingly in due course of time.